BladeZhenLei/Gallaries/README.md

 ### Artist: Blade.Z Lei
-All rights reserved.
 If you like them, you can donate or purchase the codes at bladelei@yahoo.com.